 Press releases are sent in plain-text format without attachments.
 Most releases include World Wide Web addresses of illustrations and other resources.
 We also distribute links to press releases via our Twitter account @AAS_Press.

-PIOs: See our instructions for sending press releases to the AAS for forwarding to the AAS press list.
+PIOs: See our instructions for sending press releases to the AAS for forwarding to our press list.

 Forwarding a press release does not imply endorsement of the contents by the Society.